juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Tagging process

-The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the <i>working directory</i> where work associated with the metadata tagging process is performed.
+The directory <b>'C:\Temp\Metadata-tagging'</b> on the Scanning Workstation has been set aside as the <i>working directory</i> where work associated with the metadata tagging process is performed.

 1. Begin by copying the following required files to the C:\Temp\Metadata-tagging directory:
     - CSV metadata file generated from the PDB